On This Page

 One way to avoid predators in any field is to tell your loved ones what’s going on.
 It’s a major red flag when anyone, especially a therapist, tells you to keep something that they did a secret.

-However, there are no gray areas if your therapist is trying to get you to have a sexual relationship with them.
-Not only should you never go back to a therapist who pursues sexual contact, you should consider reporting them to the board that licenses them.
+And there are no gray areas if your therapist is trying to get you to have a sexual relationship with them.
+Not only should you never go back to a therapist who pursues sexual contact, but you should also consider reporting them to the board that licenses them.

 It’s not unethical for a therapist to find a client attractive, but to act on that attraction means they’ve forgotten or cast aside their most important professional duties to honor their clients’ needs and not abuse their power.